Then and now: Incredible images of the world's most beautiful train stations

 The Picture Art Collection/Alamy

 The Salzburg Hauptbahnhof, seen here in an 1870 watercolour by artist Franz Heinrich, was completed in 1860, and played a vital role in connecting Salzburg to the international railway network.
 This palatial building hosted just two tracks – one in each direction, either side of a solitary platform.
-The station was badly damaged during the Second World War but parts of it, including the grand Marble Hall, were reconstructed afterwards.
+The station was badly damaged during World War II but parts of it, including the grand Marble Hall, were reconstructed afterwards.

 Now: Salzburg Hauptbahnhof, Salzburg, Austria